 Sometimes, another green smoothie or vegetable-heavy stir fry is just not ticking the munchies box and we yearn for a naughty comfort treat.
 That’s normal (even for very healthy eaters) you just need to ensure that you have nutritious alternatives for when the munchies strike!

-All the ingredients are wholesome and raw, full of nutrients and nut free.
-Many of the healthy alternative treats currently doing the rounds on social media are made with dates and nuts, so this makes a refreshing change and of course it looks and tastes like the well-known chocolate bar, yet so much better for you!
+All the ingredients are wholesome and raw, full of nutrients and nut-free.
+Many of the healthy alternative treats currently doing the rounds on social media are made with dates and nuts, so this makes a refreshing change and of course, it looks and tastes like the well-known chocolate bar, yet so much better for you!

 GLUTEN-FREE (GF), DAIRY-FREE (DF), NUT-FREE (NF), VEGETARIAN* (V), VEGAN* (VV).
 However, do check the contents of the coconut cream and chocolate you are using!

 Coconut – contains lauric acid and capric acid which are anti-viral, anti-bacterial, anti-parasitic & anti-fungal.
-Also supports heart health in its raw form; coconut and their oils do not deserve their outdated reputation as a bad fat (beware hydrogenated versions of any oils which are now proven to contribute to hearth disease).
+Also supports heart health in its raw form; coconut and their oils do not deserve their outdated reputation as a bad fat (beware hydrogenated versions of any oils which are now proven to contribute to heart disease).
 Coconut’s medium-chain fatty acids are easily used as an energy source rather than stored as body fat which may help speed up metabolism and may promote weight loss.

 Raw honey – this retains all of the healthful benefits of honey as it has not been pasteurised, filtered or clarified like commercial honey has.
 Benefits of raw honey include increased anti-oxidant effects, energy, wound healing, and it is believed to have anti-cancer properties.
 Honey is tolerated well by some people with digestive problems as being a single sugar molecule (monosaccharide) it is more easily absorbed than the popular alternatives such as sorbitol and xylitol.

 Chocolate – rich in flavonoid antioxidants helpful for a healthy heart, reducing blood clotting and managing cholesterol levels.
-Chocolate contains a substances believed to give feelings of love and euphoria – hence why many people feel better after eating chocolate.
+Chocolate contains substances believed to give feelings of love and euphoria – hence why many people feel better after eating chocolate.
 However, make your choice a wise one – the higher the cocoa content, the higher the love!
 Choose 70%+ cocoa content and buy raw cacao when you can.

 N.B.
-Coconut contains small amounts of oxalate, avoid or limit consumption if you have a history of oxalate-containing kidney stones.
+Coconut contains small amounts of oxalate, avoid or limit consumption if you have a history of oxalate containing kidney stones.
 Chocolate contains the amino acid arginine, so is best limited by those with active or frequently-occurring cold sores.

-Ingredients makes approx. 20 squares
+Ingredients (makes approx. 20 Paradise Squares)

 200g bar of creamed coconut